phetsims/phet-info/checklists/code_review_checklist.md

 } );
 ```

-- [ ] ES5 getters/setters defined in sims should be used judiciously when a Property exists, only when the benefit of conciseness outweighs the potential loss of readability.
-If ES5 getters/setters exist, try to not mix usage of them with Property access.
+- [ ] ES5 getters/setters defined in sims should be used judiciously when a Property exists, only when the benefit of
+  conciseness outweighs the potential loss of readability.
+If ES5 getters/setters exist, try to not mix usage of them
+  with Property access.

+- [ ] The model and view code should be written such that it makes no assumptions about the animation frame rate this it
+  will encounter.
+The default max dt (delta time) value is defined in `Screen.js`, and smaller values should be used if
+  the default is too large.
+There is no minimum value for dt, which implies that there is no maximum supported frame
+  rate.
+The sim should be able to handle this.
+For an example of a problem that resulted from assuming that a max rate
+  of 60 FPS would be the norm, please see [this GitHub issue](https://github.com/phetsims/states-of-matter/issues/354).

 ### Documentation

-This section deals with PhET documention conventions.
-You do not need to exhaustively check every item in this section, nor do you necessarily need to check these items one at a time.
-The goal is to determine whether the code generally meets PhET standards.
+This section deals with PhET documentation conventions.
+You do not need to exhaustively check every item in this
+section, nor do you necessarily need to check these items one at a time.
+The goal is to determine whether the code
+generally meets PhET standards.

 - [ ] All classes, methods and properties are documented.